Recovery after an emergency

 They may make the area unsafe to visit by causing hazards such as dangerous trees and landslips.
 They may pollute water supplies, injure wildlife, burn trees and destroy assets such as picnic tables.

-To find out about DEPI's recovery roles in forests and parks, see public land recovery.
+To find out about DELWP's recovery roles in forests and parks, see public land recovery.

-To find out more about recovery of rural enterprises after a fire and flood, contact the DEPI Customer Service Centre on 136 186.
+To find out more about recovery of rural enterprises after a fire and flood.

-During recovery DEPI works closely with community groups, organisations and emergency management agencies.
+During recovery DELWP works closely with community groups, organisations and emergency management agencies.
 These partners include local government and: